rk2900/CoNLL2015/README.md

 The Java environment version is above *JRE 1.8*.

 ## Solution
-My solution is based on Lin et al. [^lin] and  Kong et al. [^kong].
+My solution is based on [Lin et al.](#lin) and  [Kong et al.](#kong).
 The task is split into two phases as below.

 ### Connective Detection
 Firstly, we build a connective phrase dictionary for candidate detection.
-Our dictionary is based on the connective-category list provided by Knott et al. [^knott] For each sentence, my system detects the appearance of connective phrase found in the dictionary.
+Our dictionary is based on the connective-category list provided by [Knott et al.](#knott).
+For each sentence, my system detects the appearance of connective phrase found in the dictionary.
 And then it classify the phrase as whether it is a true connective.

 The features used in our setting are listed as below.
 And *C* is the connective candidate, *prev* is the previous word, and *next* is the next word after *C*.
 The example sentence is "But its competitors have much broader business  interests and so are better cushioned against price swings.".